andreasabel/inCode/entry/blog-engine-updates-markdown-preprocessor-fay-scripts.md

 of getting the fix working.

 I converted as much of my current scripts as I could to fay.
-There was one that I couldn’t — a function call to a library that required a javascript object of function callbacks, and I couldn’t really get that to work cleanly and I decided it wasn’t worth the effort for now — maybe another day.
+There was one that I couldn't --- a function call to a library that required a javascript object of function callbacks, and I couldn't really get that to work cleanly and I decided it wasn't worth the effort for now --- maybe another day.
 If anything I could re-write the entire library (a Table of Contents generator) myself some day.

 ### Reflections